Kitchen and Other Stories

 Scoop of vegan Chocolate mousse on a teaspoon held above champagne glass containing the vegan chocolate mousse

-It would be best to keep the chocolate cream mix at room temperature to cool and still be warm to the touch before adding to the whipped cream.
-If you allow it to cool completely, it will set and be harder to fold in.
+Be sure to cool the chocolate cream mix until it is warm to the touch before adding it to the whipped cream.
+If you allow it to cool completely, it will set and be harder to fold it in.

 Storage